magento/devdocs/src/guides/v2.3/architecture/security_intro.md

 menu_order:
 ---

 The security of your data and digital experiences is our priority.
-To better protect Adobe Magento Commerce installations from the physical layer up, we have implemented hundreds of processes and controls to help us comply with [industry-accepted standards][1], regulations, and certifications.
+To better protect {{site.data.var.ee}} installations from the physical layer up, we have implemented hundreds of processes and controls to help us comply with [industry-accepted standards][1], regulations, and certifications.
 To help protect installations from the software layer down, we build in security measures that are based on the [Adobe Secure Product Lifecyle][2].

 Although there is no single way to eliminate all security risks, there are many steps you can take to harden your installations and make them a less attractive target for bad actors.
-The [Adobe Magento Commerce Security Best Practices Guide][3] offers insight and practical guidelines to help protect Adobe Magento Commerce installations from security incidents.
+The [{{site.data.var.ee}} Security Best Practices Guide][3] offers insight and practical guidelines to help protect Adobe {{site.data.var.ee}} installations from security incidents.

 ## Examples of built-in security measures